RELIGIOUS EDUCATION GALLERY

-We believe that RE contributes to inclusive education by giving all children the opportunity to express their unique experiences and, at the same time, focusing on human experiences common to all.
+We believe that RE contributes to education by giving all children the opportunity to express their unique experiences and, at the same time, focusing on human experiences common to all.

 At Sunnyfields, class teachers ensure children are offered a variety of experiences within their lessons, for example, to handle artefacts, examine photographs or cook religious food as well as opportunities to discuss religious ideas and beliefs so that RE is as stimulating and interesting as possible.

 Children also have the opportunity to visit places of worship and meet parents and other visitors from local religious communities.
 Teachers encourage children to consider the similarities between religions as well as appreciating the differences between faiths and remind children about the importance of respect and tolerance.
 Worldviews and philosophical ideas are also discussed and debated, with children answering and asking ultimate questions posed by these.

 Class teachers plan the work with the children following the themes outlined in the Curriculum Map.
 The units in the Curriculum Map reflect those outlined in the Barnet Agreed Syllabus.

 As a result of effective RE, our objective is to see children able to:

 - discuss religious and philosophical questions, giving reasons for their own beliefs and those of others;

 - reflect on their own and others insights into life, its origin, purpose and meaning and express their beliefs;

 - appreciate that religions share similarities as well as differences and recognise that diverse religions are global.